phillipcurl/frontend-resources/README.md

 nodal s
 ```

-Your app should now be running on [localhost:3000](http://localhost:3000/)
+The app should now be running on [localhost:3000](http://localhost:3000/)